basecamp/pow/MANUAL.md

 full list of settings that you can change.

 **Note**: After modifying a setting in `~/.powconfig`, you'll need to restart Pow for the change to take effect.
-You can do this by finding the `pow` process in OS X's Activity Monitor and clicking "Quit Process".
+See the Restarting Pow section below.

 ### Configuring Top-Level Domains ###